coinevo/opencoinevo/README.md

-# OpenMonero - a fully open sourced implementation of MyMonero backend
+# OpenEvo - a fully open sourced implementation of MyMonero backend

 In this example [restbed](https://github.com/Corvusoft/restbed/) is used to demonstrate how to provide Monero related JSON REST service.
 For this purpose,